MartinMacmillan/jQuery-Lightbox-Plugin/README.md

-# jquery-lightbox-plugin
+# jQuery Lightbox Plugin
-A simply Lightbox plugin for jQuery.
+A simple Lightbox plugin for jQuery.
 Works in IE8 and above.